getodacz/countriApi/README.md

 # Spring Boot REST API Application with JWT Authentication, Docker, PostgreSQL, Flyway

-This is a Spring Boot application that uses JSON Web Tokens (JWT) for authentication and authorization of API endpoints.
-It includes a SecurityConfiguration class that configures Spring Security to secure the application's endpoints based on the provided rules.

 ## How to run the application

 Execute the following docker command to build and start the application: